 - 1) Central Storage Facility (Buildings 2993, 3435, and ancillary exterior lot),

-- 2) Mobile Plasma Treatment System (MPTS),
+- 2) Super Pull-Apart Machine (SPAM),

 - 3) Contained Detonation Chamber (CDC),

 - 4) Ammunition Peculiar Equipment Incinerator (APE 1236),

 - 5) Ammunition Burning Ground (ABG),

 - 6) Old Rifle Range (ORR), and

 - 7) Demolition Range (DR).

 The Indiana Department of Environmental Management and U.S. Environmental Protection Agency issued PERMIT IN5170023498 (Part B Application) in August 1995, which governed activities at the Central Storage Facility (CSF).
 The Subpart X facilities (ABG, ORR, and DR) were added to this permit number when that permit was issued separately on January 13, 2000.
 A Class III Modification was made to the Part B Permit in September 2004, adding the MPTS, CDC, and APE 1236 hazardous waste treatment units.
+The MPTS underwent closure and was certified closed on June 19, 2015.
+A Class III Modification was made in November 2017 to add the Super Pull-Apart Machine (SPAM).